karthic180/power-bi-dashboards/README.md

 ## **License**

 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute with attribution.

----

-Let me know if you need further changes!